Last updated on November 17, 2025

 Opposition Agent | Illustration by Scott Murphy

-Some cards in Magic allow you to control another player during their turn, and these are colloquially known as “Mindslaver” effects.
+The cards in Magic that allow you to control another player during their turn are colloquially known as “Mindslaver” effects.
 While controlling another player, you make all choices and decisions the controlled player is allowed or forced to make for the duration, and all information available to them is available to you (usually the cards in their hand and any face-down cards they can see).
 With a few stipulations, you get complete control on what spells they cast, what lands to tap, what creatures they attack with, and when any of these actions are taken.

 This effect is obviously very powerful and printed sparingly throughout Magic’s history.
-In fact, the powerful Mindslaver effect has only ever been replicated on seven cards.
-It typically asks a huge investment to activate and could end the game in favor of the controller.
+In fact, the powerful Mindslaver effect has only ever been replicated on less than a dozen cards, some of which don't even give you full control over a player.
+These typically ask for a huge investment and could end the game in favor of the controller.

 Word of Command